-- Event team members: Set up your event team by adding links to coworkers and external contacts who are helping you organize the event.
-The table here shows each team member's name and role, so you can easily see who to call and find their contact info when needed.
+- Team members: Set up your event team by adding links to coworkers and external contacts who are helping you organise the event.
+The table shows each team member's name and role, so you can easily see who to call and find their contact info when needed.

 The Post event tab

 Here you can view and create online surveys related to your event.
-You'd typically use this to collect attendee opinions about how it went.
+You'd typically use these surveys to collect attendee opinions about how the event went.
 A second table provides links to individual survey responses.

 Surveys are provided by the Voice of the Customer feature.

 The Room reservations tab